open-amt-cloud-toolkit/docs/docs/Topics/logging.md

 # Logging

 # Introduction
- Logging for the MPS and RPS services are using the winston logging framework.
-Log levels for both the MPS and RPS services are controlled by the environmental variables MPS_LOG_LEVEL and RPS_LOG_LEVEL respectfully.
-Supported levels are as follows: `error`, `warn`, `info`, `verbose`, `debug`, and `silly` (in order with increasing detail).
+ Microservices logging uses the Winston logging format.
+Log levels for both MPS and RPS microservices are controlled by the environmental variables MPS_LOG_LEVEL and RPS_LOG_LEVEL respectively.
+Logging levels are listed in the table below by increasing level of detail: `error`, `warn`, `info`, `verbose`, `debug`, and `silly`.

 # Log levels